(Updated 20 Mar 2023)

 We can use this technology to produce items in many different materials, such as wood, metal, plaster, nylon, rubber, wax, and even metal (precious or non-precious).
 For the purposes of working with lost wax casting, we normally use a 3D printer to create wax or special clean-burning resin which can hold very find details and also can be burnt away without leaving any residue. (essential for lost wax casting).

-In addition, the 3d Printing Industry Blog has written a good introductory article on 3D printing and jewellery.
+In addition, the All3DP Blog has written a good introductory article on 3D printing and jewellery.

 In short, rapid prototyping can be broken down into two main types: additive and subtractive prototyping.